Understanding & Identifying International Tariffs

 by Jillian Voege

-As your ecommerce business expands, it is likely that you begin to explore international shipping and the associated requirements.
+As your ecommerce business expands, it is likely that you begin to explore international logistics and the associated requirements.
 As you learn more about said requirements, you may be asking yourself what is a shipping tariff and how do I factor that into my overall shipping cost?

 A tariff (otherwise known as a duty) is a tax levied by countries on the value of imported products.
 Tariffs can also be applied in conjunction with other taxes - national taxes, local taxes, sometimes even customs fees.
 Different countries apply tariffs to different kinds of products, it depends on the trade relationship is between the exporting and importing countries.
 For instance, countries that have a free-trade agreement will usually have minimal or no tariffs for many import/exports.